Gruber Program for Global Justice and Women’s Rights

 2. The Gruber Distinguished Lectures in Global Justice and Women's Rights

-The Gruber Distinguished Lecture in Global Justice and the Gruber Distinguished Lecture in Women's Rights are separate signature lectures open to the entire Yale community and other interested groups and feature speakers whose exceptional achievements have served the causes of global justice and women's rights.
-The lectures are often enhanced by panels and conferences.
+The Gruber Distinguished Lecture in Global Justice and the Gruber Distinguished Lecture in Women's Rights are signature lectures series open to the entire Yale community and other interested groups.
+The Lectures feature speakers whose exceptional achievements have served the causes of global justice and women's rights.
+Campus visits are often enhanced by panels and conferences.
 In addition, the lecturers may spend time at Yale Law School teaching a class or engaging in a range of other community activities, such as Master's teas, faculty workshops and similar opportunities.
-We are pleased to welcome in 2012-2013 Justice Ruth Bader Ginsburg (Associate Justice of the Supreme Court of the United States) as the inaugural Gruber Distinguished Lecture in Women’s Rights and Luis Moreno Ocampo (first chief prosecutor, International Criminal Court) as the inaugural Gruber Distinguished Lecture in Global Justice.
+Past Gruber Distinguished Lecturers include Justice Ruth Bader Ginsburg (Associate Justice of the Supreme Court of the United States), Luis Moreno-Ocampo (first chief prosecutor of the International Criminal Court), and Zainab Salbi (founder of Women for Women International).
+Upcoming Lecturers include Nobel Laureate and Iranian human rights activist Shirin Ebadi and Dr. Paul Farmer, co-founder of Partners in Health.

 3. The Gruber Fellowships in Global Justice and Women's Rights

 The Gruber Fellowships in Global Justice and Women's Rights help foster international understanding and dialogue in the fields of global justice and women's rights.
 These post-graduate fellowships allow recent graduates (within three years) of Yale graduate and professional schools to spend a year working on issues of relevance to the fields of global justice and/or women's rights.
-Applications for 2013-2014 are due December 3, 2012.
+DEADLINE: December 2, 2013, at 4 p.m.
 FAQs and application details